 Consider the Format of Your Thank-You Note

 Before writing your note, think carefully about the format of your thank-you message.
 If you have the time, you might mail a handwritten note.
 It is a more personal format.
 However, if you know the employer is going to make a hiring decision quickly, you should send an email thank-you note instead.
-According to the AccountTemps survey mentioned above, 94 percent of employers said email thank-you notes were acceptable.
-86 percent of employers said hand-written notes were acceptable.
+According to the AccountTemps survey mentioned above, 94% of employers said email thank-you notes were acceptable, and about 86% of employers said hand-written notes were acceptable.

-One format to avoid is text message – only 5 percent of employers thought text messages were appropriate.
+One format to avoid is text message—only 5% of employers thought text messages were appropriate.

 Tips for Writing a Thank-You Note

 - Send It as Soon as Possible: Whatever format you choose, send your thank-you note as quickly as possible.
 You want the employer to see the letter while your interview is still fresh in his or her mind.
 You also want to send your letter before they make a hiring decision because the letter might help your chances.